strimzi/proposals/029-adopt-the-drain-cleaner-utility.md

 During the voluntary disruptions, Kubernetes will evict the pods from the node being drained.
 That means that it will shut them down and start them on some other node (if available / possible).
-During the evictions, Kubernetes will follow Pod Disruption Budget rules.
+During the evictions, Kubernetes will follow [Pod Disruption Budget rules](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets).
 Pod Disruption Budget is a Kubernetes resource which defines how many pods matching some specific label selector can be evicted at once.
 Pod evictions rely on the readiness probes.
 Kubernetes will shutdown the allowed number of pods and wait until they are started somewhere else and become ready before shutting down the next pod(s).

 This works well for some applications.
-But not for the Strimzi Apache Kafka pods and their readiness probe.
+But not for the Strimzi Apache Kafka pods due to the limitation of readiness probes.
 Since the readiness probe doesn't guarantee that all replicas are in-sync again after the pod restart, it can happen that the next pod is restarted while the other pod is still syncing messages.
 And this can cause partitions to become temporarily under replicated and unavailable to clients.
 The only way how to make sure the Kafka cluster is not disrupted by voluntary disruptions which is available right now in Strimzi is to set the `maxUnavailable` option in the Pod Disruption Budget configuration for the Kafka brokers to `0`.